HeidiEllis/LA-100-Fall-2017/Code of Conduct.md

 # Code of Conduct

+### 0. Introduction
+Learning is a dynamic activity that involves effort and interaction on the part of all parties involved.
+All participants in the classroom experience have expectations.
+In addition, there are two main roles that occur in the classroom: student and instructor.
+Note that the individuals that play these roles may change over the course of the term and even within a class meeting.
+This code of conduct applies to the LA 100 classroom.

 ### 1. Definition

 A code of conduct is a document that establishes expectations for behavior and participation in a project, in this case all interactions related to the LA-100 class.
 A code of conduct supports healthy, constructive community behavior. (https://opensource.guide/code-of-conduct/)